Skip to content

 • radar data;

-If we have received data on the UAV's actual position from the radar and it differs from the INS data, we can correct the current position.
+If we receive real UAV position data from radar and it differs from the INS data, we can correct the current position.

-Click on the actual position location (received from the radar) and select the "I'm here" option in the context menu.
+Click on the actual position (received from radar) and select "I'm here" in the context menu.

-After this, the system will automatically correct the UAV position according to the new coordinates.
+After that, the system will automatically adjust the UAV position according to the new coordinates.

-To bind the UAV (marked in green) to a radar track, click on the blue aircraft (our position according to radar data) and click on the small aircraft icon located between the green and blue aircraft.
+To bind a UAV (marked in green) to a radar track, click on the blue aircraft (our position according to radar data) and click the small aircraft icon located between the green and blue aircraft.

-If everything went successfully and the track has been bound to the UAV, you will see the message "Target bind to UAV successfully" and the icon of our UAV will change.
+If everything is successful and the track is bound to the UAV, you will see the message "Target bind to UAV successfully", and the UAV icon will change.

-After this, the radar track position is used as more accurate.
+After that, the radar track position is used as the more accurate one.

 SkyHunter — Documentation